Garden Retailers and Late Blight Disease

-Late Blight caused by the fungus-like organism, Phytophthora infestans - a very destructive and infectious disease, occurs sporadically in most of New England in most growing seasons.
+Late Blight is caused by the fungus-like organism Phytophthora infestans.
+This destructive disease occurs sporadically in most of New England in most growing seasons.
 Late Blight outbreaks from 2005 to 2008 developed during late summer/early fall and were the result of inoculum (sporangia) carried on storm systems that originated in southern areas where the disease was active.
 In 2009, the disease was widespread and developed early.
 Typically, potato is the main crop affected; in 2009, a strain aggressive on tomato was present on tomato transplants.
-This new genotype of late blight, US22, caused a disease epidemic throughout the Northeast.
+This new genotype of Late Blight, US-22, caused a disease epidemic throughout the Northeast.
 First reports of the pathogen were recorded in late June, the earliest incidence of widespread disease ever observed in our region.
-US22 was detected in tomato plants for sale in garden centers in numerous states by extension specialists.
+US-22 was detected in tomato plants for sale in garden centers in numerous states by extension specialists.

 Steps to prevent Late Blight from occurring in your greenhouse or garden center: